• CalicoCorners4

-For me, flea markets are the best!
-Whether it's here in New York or one of the many great ones around the country, I just love feeling like I'm on an adventure, digging through history, discovering new ways to use old things.
-For four months now, ever since Jaithan and I started the blog back in July, I've also had the tremendous fortune of being able to connect with so many people who share my enthusiasm for beautiful, timeless design that everyone can afford.
-While most of you I've never met in person, it's through your kind emails and comments that I've begun to foster friendships that feel more and more real everyday.
-Well, last Sunday at the flea market here in town, seven such friends who'd previously existed only in Blogland, reading faithfully day after day, on lunch hours and coffee breaks, finally came together.
+I love a good flea market.
+Whether it’s here in New York or one of many around the country, I’m always up for an adventure, digging through history and discovering new ways to use old things.
+For four months now, ever since Jaithan and I started the blog back in July, I’ve also had the tremendous fortune of being able to connect with so many people who share my enthusiasm for beautiful, timeless design that everyone can afford.
+While most of you I’ve never met in person, it’s through your kind emails and comments that I’ve begun to foster friendships that feel more and more real everyday.
+Well, last Sunday at the flea market here in town, seven such friends who’d previously existed only in Blogland, reading faithfully day after day, on lunch hours and coffee breaks, finally came together.
 And for this, my first shopping trip to the flea market, I could not have asked for a nicer group of people!

 Early on, Jaithan and I decided it was important to keep it relatively small.
 The more I thought about it, the more I wanted the experience to feel personal, as though we were all just shopping with friends.
 And that's exactly what it was!
 First, there were the four spitfire girls—teachers all of them—from Long Island: Alex, Nancy, Georgette and Jennie.
 Next, the sweet couple from Virginia, Lauren and her husband David, together with their adorable one-year old Christian.
 And last, but not least, Claire, a writer and longtime flea market fanatic.
 Here's the group getting to know each other at our meeting spot, Cupcake Cafe, my favorite coffee shop in Hell's Kitchen.
 As you can see, we were all so excited to be there (including me!), the laughter started early...then never stopped the entire trip!